scala/scala3/docs/docs/reference/witnesses/replacing-implicits.md

   witness symDeco: SymDeco
 }
 ```
-Here, `symDeco` is available as a witness for the `SymDeco` trait but its actual implementation
+Here, `symDeco` is available as a witness of the `SymDeco` trait but its actual implementation
 is deferred to subclasses of the `TastyAPI` trait.

 An example of an alias witness would be an implementation of `symDeco` in terms of some internal compiler structure: